Muhammad al-Dibaj

-Muhammad ibn Ja'far al-Sadiq, surnamed al-Dibaj ("the handsome"), the younger full brother of Musa al-Kadhim, and son of Ja'far al-Sadiq appeared in Mecca in the year 200 A.H. / 815 C.E., in the aftermath of the revolt of Abu'l-Saraya, claiming that he was the Awaited Mahdi.
-He believed in a Zaydi Shia type of Imamate and declared himself as the Caliph of the Muslims and took the oath of allegiance from them and was called the Leader of the faithful.
-He was recognized as the Imam by a small group of followers.
-His followers became denominated as the Shumaytiyya (Sumaytiyya) after their leader Yahya ibn Abi’l-Shumayt (al-Sumayt).
-However, his revolt against the Caliph al-Ma'mun proved unsuccessful in the very same year it started (i.e. 815 C.E.).
-He ended his revolt by abdicating and publicly confessing his error and was then banished from the Hejaz and the Tihamah.

-Al-Dibaj died in 203 A.H. / 818 C.E., and was buried near Bastam, Iran.
+Muhammad ibn Ja'far al-Sadiq (محمد بن جعفر الصادق), surnamed al-Dībāj (الديباج), was a son of the sixth Shi'a imam, Ja'far al-Sadiq, who led a failed revolt against the Abbasid Caliphate in 815.

+Life

+Muhammad was the fourth and youngest son of Ja'far al-Sadiq.
+After the death of al-Sadiq without a clearly designated successor in 765, his followers split their allegiance, giving rise to several groups.
+Some held that al-Sadiq would return as the Mahdi, while others followed al-Sadiq's sons, Abdallah al-Aftah, Musa al-Kazim, and Muhammad al-Dibaj.
+Musa al-Kazim, regarded as the seventh imam by later Twelver Shi'ism, quickly gained the following of the majority of his father's followers, especially after al-Aftah died merely seventy days after their father.
+Al-Dibaj's followers became known as the Shumaytiyya or Sumaytiyya sect, after their leader, Yaya ibn Abi Shumayt or Sumayt.

+Al-Dibaj's doctrines are unclear, but in at least one source he appears to espouse a Zaydi-style imamate.
+He thus led a revolt in Mecca in 815 against the Abbasid caliph al-Ma'mun, taking on the caliphal title of commander of the faithful, and receiving the allegiance from the people of Medina.
+In the end, he was defeated and taken prisoner.
+Al-Ma'mun treated him well, and made him part of his court in Khurasan.
+Al-Dibaj died soon after, in 818, and was buried near Bastam, Iran.
 The Abbasid caliph Al-Ma'mun himself was present until the burial was over and said the final prayer on the bier.

 Descendants

 Isma'il & Ja'far

-They were present at the cemetery, attending to the funeral and burial ceremonies of their father Muhammad bin Ja'far.
+They were present at the cemetery, attending to the funeral and burial ceremonies of their father.

 Yahya

-According to Al-Ma'mun, Yahya was somewhere in Egypt at the time of his father's death.
+According to al-Ma'mun, Yahya was somewhere in Egypt at the time of his father's death.
 It is possible he was opposed to the Abbasid caliphate.

 Ali

-Known as Al-Harisi.
+Known as al-Harisi.
 He had settled permanently in Shiraz since the exile of his father's family from Medina.
 Seven generations of his descendants lived and multiplied in Shiraz and some are known to have accompanied armies of Mahmud of Ghazni to India.

 Al-Qasim

 Al-Dibaj had a son named Al-Qasim, who in turn had three children: Umm Kulthum (d.868), Abdallah (d.875) and Yahya (d.877).
-Al-Qasim and his family went to live in Egypt after the failure of Al-Dibaj's revolt and were among the first Alid families to resettle in Egypt.
+Al-Qasim and his family went to live in Egypt after the failure of al-Dibaj's revolt and were among the first Alid families to resettle in Egypt.
+In the 12th century, during the rule of the Fatimid Caliphate, shrines to their memory were erected: the Mashhad of al-Qasim Abu Tayyib and the Mashhad of Yahya al-Shabih.